 11. Now add your Logic Jumps as follows:

-12. We’d like to know how people find out about Typeform, so we’ve made a Multiple Choice block.
+12. We’d like to know how people find out about Typeform, so we’ve made a Multiple Choice question.

 15. Just before the end, we add a bit more information about us.
-We created a Statement block listing the perks of working at Typeform.
+We created a Statement question listing the perks of working at Typeform.

 16. To finish up, we customize a Thank You screen as follows: